TW-OY/hackrfMultiTransfer/readme.md

 Receiver part is inspired by <https://github.com/kit-cel/gr-lte> and <http://www.hackrf.net/2014/04/lte-hackrf/>.

-And in static branch, i've made multi-core optimizing.
+And on branch static, i've made a simple multi-core optimizing.

 ##usage
 1. clone this repo